 Fixtures take place for all year groups increasing in number as the girls progress through the school.
 The number of fixtures varies according to the availability of other schools to play matches on our girls' sports afternoons.
 An 'A' team is selected on sporting merit and will generally be the strongest group available as they will have to compete with other school 'A' teams in a competitive environment.
-'B' teams are selected to allow all of the other girls to have experience of competitive sport but will often be of mixed ability.
+Other teams are selected to allow all of the other girls to have experience of competitive sport but will often be of mixed ability.
 All Junior girls have the chance to represent the school should they wish to.
 On some fixture afternoons, only one team may travel to the match in order that those who remain do not miss out on their sports afternoons.
-Those who stay behind will receive games or PE as normal, and will get their chance on another occasion.
+Those who stay behind will receive games or PE as normal, often playing internal matches, and will get their chance on another occasion if apprpriate for them.